digitalnature-ie/igr/README.md

 easting and northing (e.g. “N85”) refers to a 10 km square.
 A 5-digit
 easting and northing (e.g. “N 12345 67890”) refers to a 1 m square.
 The tetrad form of Irish grid reference consists of a 10 km square reference followed by a letter (e.g. “N85R”).
-This refers to a 2 km square within the 10 km square referenced.
+This refers to a 2 km square.

 This package supports Irish grid references of 1 m, 10 m, 100 m, 1 km, 2
 km, 10 km and 100 km precision.
 Irish grid references can be of mixed